 Working with Pioneer Taproom (the reason I’ve been a bit absent) has introduced me to even more of the local wine and produce growers.
 In particular one of the family from Tenbrink Vineyards has been bringing us some of their extra produce (other than their wine grapes) for me to play with.
 Since they produce several specialty varieties of peppers, tomatoes, and stone fruits for fancy restaurants in San Francisco, I’ve had some fun.

 This week there were some heirloom tomatoes in the box they brought.
 Not enough to do anything for the taproom, but just perfect for a couple batches of inventive salad with the melons I picked up at my favourite Robledo’s produce stand.
 In these pictures I used sprite melon (I’d never heard of it either until I started trying to find the variety for this post), but it is very similar in flavour to cantaloupe which I have also tried in the salad.
 But anything earthy and sweet will balance nicely.

-Not shown in these pictures is a great idea I came up with after taking all the pictures (that part where I eat whatever I was photographing for supper).
-But since this is rather a light salad, I needed to make it a little heartier – so I added some ricotta I had made a couple days ago with milk that was about to go bad.
+Not shone in these pictures is a great idea I came up with after taking all the pictures (that part where I eat whatever I was photographing for supper – Yes I really do eat everything, no tricks of photography here).
+But since this is rather a light salad, I needed to make it a little heartier – so I added some ricotta I made a couple days ago with milk that was about to go bad.
 Usually I make yogurt if I have this problem with milk (higher yield) but I haven’t been eating much yogurt (even if I make labne).
 So… ricotta!